 If you develop mild preeclampsia, doctors will monitor you closely.
 If you have severe preeclampsia, the decision may be made to deliver your baby early.

 Increased Aches and Pains

 Pregnancy can cause discomfort in any situation, but when you enter pregnancy overweight, you may experience even more pain and discomfort.
-As you get closer to your due date and your tendons loosen due to the presence of the hormone relaxin, your body may groan at the extra weight or new distribution of weight.
+Your back and joints may ache, and you may feel like your lungs can’t fully expand as your abdomen gets increasingly crowded.
+As you get into your third trimester and your tendons loosen due to the presence of the hormone relaxin, your body may groan at the extra weight or new distribution of weight.

 Difficulty Monitoring Baby